FunnyWolf/Viper/docs/en/guide/aiqicha_api.md

 # Aiqicha API

-## Get Cookies
+## Obtain Cookie

-+ Log in[https://aiqicha.baidu.com/](https://aiqicha.baidu.com/)(Use baidu account)
++ Log in to [https://aiqicha.baidu.com/](https://aiqicha.baidu.com/) (using a Baidu account)
-+ Use bp or other packet capture tools to capture packages
++ Use bp or other packet capture tools to capture packets
-+ Enter "Tencent" or other company name keyword to get a request named suggest
++ Enter "Tencent" or other enterprise name keywords to get a request named suggest
-+ Copy the cookies in the request
++ Copy the cookie from the request

-## Set up Aiqicha API
+## Set Up Aiqicha API

-+ After filling in the cookie, click to update, and the background will test whether the cookie is available.
++ Fill in the cookie and click update, the backend will test if the cookie is available